Object Detection in 20 Years: A Survey: Object Detection in 20 Years

-The year of 2018 sees the introduction of the Open Images Detection (OID) challenge\footnote{\url{https://storage.googleapis.com/openimages/web/index.html}} \cite{Online-OpenImages}, following MS-COCO but at an unprecedented scale.
+\textbf{Open Images:} The year of 2018 sees the introduction of the Open Images Detection (OID) challenge\footnote{\url{https://storage.googleapis.com/openimages/web/index.html}} \cite{Online-OpenImages}, following MS-COCO but at an unprecedented scale.
 There are two tasks in Open Images: 1) the standard object detection, and 2) the visual relationship detection which detects paired objects in particular relations.
-For the object detection task, the dataset consists of 1,910k images with 15,440k annotated bounding boxes on 600 object categories.
+For the standard detection task, the dataset consists of 1,910k images with 15,440k annotated bounding boxes on 600 object categories.